 Dutch Puff

-(a good variation is covered in BBQ sauce)
+Ikea meatballs with rice or french fries (a good variation is covered in BBQ sauce)

-LEFTOVERS (the great secret!)
+LEFTOVERS (the great secret!)-

 ~ extra pancakes, lasagne, spaghetti, tacos, egg rolls, whatever from the night before!
 This is a BIGGIE in our home.
 It's easy-peasy to make extra of whatever you're making the night before, and then you can just heat it up the next day for lunch~